Profile: Banking and Financial Services

 - the validity and effect of a trust set up to fund the costs of an orderly wind-down of an authorised firm’s regulated activities;

 - the priority of distribution of assets in the event of the insolvency of an insurance company; and

 - the development of the FCA’s pensions strategy, with particular regard to pension liberation, scheme charge capping and the introduction of independent governance committees for contract-based schemes.

-Henry also advised the FCA on a range of matters relating to small regulated firms, including:
+Henry has also advised the FCA on a range of matters relating to regulated firms, including:

 - voluntary variations of permission by authorised persons under FSMA Part 4A;